Cyclamen intaminatum

-Cyclamen intaminatum (= Cyclamen cilicium var. intaminatum) is a perennial flowering plant growing from a tuber, native to oak woodland in scattered spots at 100–1100 m in western Turkey.
+Cyclamen intaminatum is a species of perennial flowering plant in the family Primulaceae.
+It is native to oak woodland in scattered spots at 100–1100 m in western Turkey.
 It is similar to Cyclamen cilicium, but smaller.

 Etymology

 The species is named intāminātum "undefiled", from the stem of contāmen (= -tagmen) "pollution", from tangō "I touch", because of the unmarked petals.

 Description

-Leaves are almost round and dark green variegated with silver.

-Flowers are white to light pink, with no spot of darker color on the nose as in many other cyclamens.
+It grows from a tuber with leaves that are almost round and dark green variegated with silver.
+Its Flowers are white to light pink, with no spot of darker color on the nose as in many other cyclamens.